kwasniew/hyperbook/README.md

 ```
 The ```view``` code should get nicely aligned.

-You can connect prettier to your IDE/text editor but it's beyond the scope of this tutorial.
+You can connect prettier to your IDE/text editor to format on save, but it's beyond the scope of this tutorial.

 You took a detour to learn about some tools that play nicely with Hyperapp:
 * ```htm``` for HTML-like syntactic sugar